homekube/homekube/docs/whoami.md

 replicaset.apps/whoami-7b6ff5b56d   5         5         5       20h
 ```

-Lets verify that all these pods are used to serve our queries.
+Lets verify that all these pods are actually used to serve requests.
 After changing
 the service type to `NodePort` we will be able to query the service directly -
-in contrast of querying single pods when using the `kubectl port-forward ...` command.
+in contrast of querying a single pod - thats what happens when using the `kubectl port-forward ...` command.

 ```bash
 kubectl patch svc whoami -p '{"spec": {"type": "NodePort"}}' -n whoami